Find synonyms Find exact match

 ●The onset of Guillain-Barré syndrome is usually easily identified, while the precise onset of CIDP is typically less clear.
 (See "Clinical features and diagnosis of Guillain-Barré syndrome in adults".)

 ●Antecedent events are more frequent with Guillain-Barré syndrome than in CIDP.
 Approximately 70 percent of AIDP cases are preceded by an infectious illness, vaccination, or surgery by three to four weeks prior to the onset of clinical symptoms.
 In contrast, most studies have found an antecedent event prior to CIDP in no more than 30 percent of patients.
-(See "Pathogenesis of Guillain-Barré syndrome in adults", section on 'Antecedent events'.)
+(See "Pathogenesis of Guillain-Barré syndrome", section on 'Antecedent events'.)

 PATHOGENESIS — Although the cause of CIDP and its variants is unknown, there is evidence to support the hypotheses that the disorder(s) are immunologically based and have multiple triggers.
 Both the cellular and humoral components of the immune system appear to be involved in the pathogenesis of CIDP and its variants [6-8].